gracious-tech/training/src/trainings.md

 [Systematic Theology Slides](https://docs.google.com/presentation/d/14Lq29jm-cebQZn6l8SPXXGS4T8CbcsI1mckerYah_i0) | The main training content.
 These should also be provided to participants digitally or printed as a booklet.
 | - | - |
+[Passage - Matt 18](https://docs.google.com/document/d/1KX47HWmI8zKwJtVMSVl_1faJ1vtStRh34TWA89GtNuY/edit?usp=drive_link) | A passage that will be studied as a group, to be printed for each participant.
 [Example outline (rebuke)](https://docs.google.com/document/d/18jhcs_c1zL3KTKUwJps7TtbOCyYh4XTOcgVwCS3QpDw/edit?usp=drive_link) | Required for Part 3.
 An example of a scriptural outline of the topic for group research.
 Print a copy for each participant.
 [Topical study/talk template](https://docs.google.com/document/d/1uK0N47TiLALc5S8gh2NS2NrvbqwoVtuhYl6XwQ9NewE/edit?usp=drive_link) | Required for Part 4.
 Blank template for writing a topical study or talk.
 Print double-sided and let participants chose which they prefer.
 [Example study/talk (rebuke)](https://docs.google.com/document/d/1kLZIEPCGCCg_42Ww89lxpeAZUggzcvjtTGrrh82b_EE/edit?usp=drive_link) | Required for Part 4.
 An example study/talk on the topic studied as a group.